These simple DIY backyard lighting ideas are perfect for patios, decks, pergolas, and parties! String lights, tiki torches, chandeliers, and more!

 Lighting is a high-impact way to create ambiance in your outdoor living spaces.
 And of course, it’s nice to be able to see where you’re walking too!
 Here are some ideas to give your space the gorgeous glow you’re looking for:

-Outdoor Lighting: Before we begin…
+Backyard Lighting: Before we begin…

 I approach lighting an outdoor space the same way I would an indoor one.
 Here are some questions to ponder before you get started: